technofocus-pte/datasecpurviwregionaldepth/Lab Guides/Lab 1/Lab 1 – Assigning Compliance Roles and exploring Microsoft Purview portal.md

 ## Objective:

 In this lab we create users and assign them appropriate roles, teams, and groups in the Office 365 admin center to represent an organisation—Contoso.

-We also assign the following to the Users:

-- Trial for compliance Assessments

-Later, we will test **Microsoft 365 built-in** **Office 365 Message Encryption (OME)**.
+Later, we will test **Microsoft 365 built-in Office 365 Message Encryption (OME)**.

 Firstly, we will modify the default template to ensure that no social IDs dialog is displayed for external recipients when receiving a message protected with Office 365 Message Encryption from users of the organisation that we set up.

 Then we will create a new custom OME configuration and create a transport rule to apply the OME configuration to all mails sent from our finance department.

 ## Exercise 1 - Managing Compliance Roles

-In this exercise we will be activating all the trial licenses required for implementing security with Microsoft Purview.

 ### Task 1 – Adding Manager role to an existing user.